kamlekar/HTML-Skinning-Boilerplate/README.md

 ##HTML Skinning Boilerplate

-This Boilerplate will be useful for the HTML developers to develop HTMLs faster.
+This is a starter kit for HTML Developers, useful to develop HTMLs faster.
 This uses [sass](http://sass-lang.com/), [gulp](http://gulpjs.com/) and [gulp-nunjucks-render](https://github.com/carlosl/gulp-nunjucks-render).

 ###Advantages: